You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 The Long Game

 Think of your time on GLP-1 therapy as a window, not a permanent state.
 The medication makes it easier to eat less and lose weight.
 Use that window to wire in the habits that carry you forward.
 If you approach GLP-1s as a temporary fix, you’ll get temporary results.
-If you approach them as a catalyst for permanent change, you’ll build something that actually lasts.
+If you approach them as a catalyst for permanent change, you’ll build something that lasts.

 The Takeaway